 There are 11.6 grams net carbs in this ravioli recipe.
-While this is on the higher site for a keto diet, it can still probably fit your keto macros if you make this your main meal of the day.
+While this is on the higher side for a keto diet, it can still probably fit your keto macros if you make this your main meal of the day.
 And, it’s so worth it!

 How do I prevent my ravioli from falling apart?

 Fathead ravioli will start to fall apart if you boil it for too long.
 Be sure it only boils for a couple of minutes, and take it out immediately once the color turns just a bit lighter than the raw dough.